strandjs/IntroLabs/IntroClassFiles/Tools/IntroClass/AppLocker/AppLocker.md

-You should get an error.
+You should also get an error.

-To finish this lab, simply restart your class VM and log in as ADHD.
+To finish this lab, simply disable AppLocker and restart your class VM to log in as ADHD.